 An approach applied to one of the CAC40’s biggest innovation project

 The key to that 83% is the capabilities – the specific resources, skills or competencies that a company develops over time as a form of competitive advantage.
-These capabilities aim at maximizing the potential value generated during the course of the projects, be them success or failure.
+These capabilities aim at maximizing the potential value generated during the course of the projects, be it success or failure.

 Having followed this insight, we have applied this understanding in the mission with Société Générale in the program Internal Startup Call (ISC), where we have implemented several mechanisms to maximize the value generated, beyond business potential.
 These mechanisms have been applied to over 60 startups of this program – the biggest Intrapreneurship program in France in 2018.